adeutscher/core-tools/bash/conky/README.md

 ## `virsh`

 In order to use `virsh` to list virtual machines, it's assumed that the user
     has permissions to list VMs in a terminal.
-I do this by creating a PolKit rule like this one in a `.rules` file in `/etc/polkit-1/rules.d/`:
+This can be done with a PolKit rule in a `.rules` file in `/etc/polkit-1/rules.d/` such as the one below for the ***wheel*** group:

     polkit.addRule(function(action, subject) {
         if (action.id == "org.libvirt.unix.manage" &&